-1. Plan the Process Map out steps for process, develop timeline, build buy-in with all stakeholders, and explicitly identify desired outcomes of the self-study 5.
-Develop an Action Plan Identify discrepancies, corrective action, and recommended steps (e.g., identify strengths, weaknesses, recommendations, benchmarks for achievement, resources, timeframe, and responsible individuals) 2.
-Assemble and Educate the Self-Assessment Team Determine who should be on the team and how to educate the team about the self-study process 6.
+Plan the Process Map out steps for process, develop timeline, build buy-in with all stakeholders, and explicitly identify desired outcomes of the self-study 5.
+Develop an Action Plan Identify discrepancies, corrective action, and recommended steps (e.g., identify strengths, weaknesses, recommendations, benchmarks for achievement, resources, timeframe, and responsible individuals) Assemble and Educate the Self-Assessment Team Determine who should be on the team and how to educate the team about the self-study process 6.
 Prepare a Report Identify audience for report(s); describe the self-study process, evidence gathering, rating process, and evaluations; summarize strengths and weaknesses; describe the action plan; and draft an executive summary 3.
-Identify, Collect, and Review Evidence Define what constitutes evidence; then gather, collect, 7.
-Close the Loop Put action plans into practice; work to navigate politics and to the table and in the providence of the second seco manage, and review evidence secure resources; identify barriers to overcome; and build buy-in to the program review results 4.
+Identify, Collect, and Review Evidence 7.
+Close the Loop

+Define what constitutes evidence; then gather, collect, Put action plans into practice; work to navigate politics manage, and review evidence and secure resources; identify barriers to overcome; and build buy-in to the program review results 4.
 Conduct and Interpret Ratings Using Evaluative Evidence Clarify team's rating criteria; employ a process for rating [small group, individual, staff]; negotiate rating differences; and manage group ratings